 In real estate transactions, for instance, parties may be subject to one or more of the following:-

-change in statutory regulation, increased compliance, increase in transfer fees, imposition of new taxes or stamp duties, imposition of unfavorable conditions, or difficulties in withdrawing capital;
+change in statutory regulation, increased compliance, increase in transfer fees, the imposition of new taxes or stamp duties, the imposition of unfavorable conditions, or difficulties in withdrawing capital;

 other restrictions including price controls, conflict of interest issues, etc.

-Almost all real estate and construction projects require third party financing.
+Almost all real estate and construction projects require third-party financing.
 Assets are often financed through non-recourse loans and these loans are subject to bonds and guarantees in favor of lenders.
 Parties should carefully examine and review guarantor obligations.
-Likewise management responsibilities needs to be clearly defined.
+Likewise, management responsibilities need to be clearly defined.
 Real estate developments are also generally in need of more capital than is initially budgeted.
-Urgent capital requirements coupled with lack of clear contractual provisions can often put JV parties in a dispute.
-Parties to JV agreement should identify the party that is entitled to call for additional capital and consequences for failure of party that fails to provide such additional required capital.
+Urgent capital requirements coupled with a lack of clear contractual provisions can often put JV parties in a dispute.
+Parties to JV agreement should identify the party that is entitled to call for additional capital and consequences for failure of the party that fails to provide such additional required capital.
 The joint venture agreement should also provide for a clear exit mechanism allowing a party to exit the joint venture.

-Joint venture is a great structure which combines strengths of property developer and equity partner but a strong joint venture agreement, sound underwriting and careful planning are keys to govern relationship of parties and conclude a successful joint venture transaction.
+The joint venture is a great structure which combines strengths of the property developer and equity partner but a strong joint venture agreement, sound underwriting, and careful planning are keys to govern the relationship of parties and conclude a successful joint venture transaction.